SAEON/data-portal/src/@saeon/logger/README.md

 # @saeon/logger

-A tiny package that adds timestamps to the `info`, `log`, `warn`, and `error` functions to `globalThis.console`, and allows for extending the console object with bespoke functions.
-For example, logging to a service via HTTP or GraphQL (example below).
+A tiny package that adds timestamps to the `info`, `log`, `warn`, and `error` functions on `globalThis.console`, and allows for extending `console` with bespoke functions.
+Functions for logging to a service via HTTP or GraphQL are included in the package with examples below.
 The signature of the original object is preserved (unless extended obviously).

 ### Installation